What is modified adjusted gross income (MAGI)?

 Check for pre-approval offers with no risk to your credit score.

-• Whether you’re eligible for certain tax credits, like the premium tax credit
+• Whether you’re eligible for certain tax benefits, like tax credits, tax deductions or exclusions

 • Whether you qualify for state Medicaid programs based on income thresholds